OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

 To run, this component still needs one more piece of information -- the command string that runs the external code.
-The ExternalCode object has an attribute named `command` which takes the command string.
+The ExternalCode object has an attribute named `command` which takes the command as a list of strings.
 So, if you want to execute a code that you normally run by typing

 ::